bitovi/academy/src/docker/4-build-and-run-image/build-and-run-image.md

 # Build an image with a custom tag
 docker build -t my-node-app:v1.0.0 .

-# List images in regsitry
+# List images in registry
 docker image ls

 # Create a container